+4:1 RATIO

-4:1 Ratio.
-We have discussed how to use adult attention (specific positive feedback) contingent upon performing a specific behavior to build or maintain that behavior.
+We have discussed how to use adult attention (specific positive feedback) contingent upon student performance of a specific behavior to build or maintain that behavior.
 Another important point in building positive schoolwide and classroom environments is to ensure that appropriate behavior receives much more attention (at a higher ratio) than inappropriate behavior.
-We want students to experience predominantly positive interactions across all school settings.
-As we shared earlier, that is unfortunately not always a day-by-day occurrence in our schools.
-In his literature review of teacher praise, Brophy (1981) showed the relative frequency of academic specific positive feedback was quite low, with an average of only 5 per hour and praise for good conduct occurring only once every 2-10 hours in early grades and tapering to non-existent
+We want students to experience predominantly positive interactions across all school settings to support their sense of connectedness and competency to increase their demonstration of desired behaviors.
+As we shared earlier, this is unfortunately not always a day-by-day occurrence in our schools.
+In his literature review of teacher praise, Brophy (1981) showed the relative frequency of academic specific positive feedback was quite low, with an average of only 5 per hour and praise for good conduct occurring only once every 2-10 hours in early grades and tapering to non-existent after that.
+These findings of greater teacher attention given for appropriate academic behaviors rather than positive attention to appropriate social behavior , as well as findings of more attention for inappropriate rather than appropriate behavior were corroborated by a literature review and analysis by Beaman and Wheldall (2000).